ankitrout2903/Swingyy/client/README.md

 cd chat-app
 Install the dependencies for both the frontend and backend:

-Configure dotenv file accordingly if you want it to run on your local machine
+Configure dotenv and firebase.config file accordingly if you want it to run on your local machine

 shell
 Copy code